Written ByRenan França

 With MicroMasters offered in 2016, edX is offering MicroBachelors in 2020 since a traditional bachelor's degree is still considered relevant and valuable as a benchmark for educational achievement, especially in the job space.

 If you've come this far in the edX review, the best is yet to come.
-Let's start talking about their vast course catalog ranging across categories like Engineering, Social Science, Mathematics, Arts, and etc. But first, let’s take a look at their pricing model: learning for free or at affordable prices (for verified/paid courses).
+Let's start talking about their vast course catalog ranging across categories like Engineering, Social Science, Mathematics, Computer Science, Arts & Culture, and many more .
+But first, let’s take a look at their pricing model: learning for free or at affordable prices (for verified/paid courses).

 How much edX courses cost